sinnwrig/Glslang.NET/README.md

 # DirectXShaderCompiler cross-platform wrapper for .NET

+# README IS NOT UP TO DATE -- PROJECT IS INCOMPLETE AND BUGGY

 ### Baby's first .NET wrapper

 A wrapper for the DirectXShaderCompiler that does not use Windows-Specific COM interfaces<br><br>